What is autism?

 Look into financial benefits and community care

 If you are autistic, or you care for someone autistic, you may be eligible for financial and social support.
-We would recommend reading the benefits section on the National Autistic Society’s website for more information.
+We recommend reading the benefits section on the National Autistic Society’s website for more information.

 Seek professional support